 Aside from the escapers that stop being gravitationally bound to a system, the stellar evolution of the stars also affects the evolution of the system.
-In our analysis, we divide the stars into four groups by the zero-age main sequence mass of stars (ZAMS): $M_{\rm vlm}$. $M_{\rm lm}$, $M_{\rm mm}$, and $M_{\rm hm}$, which correspond to the following mass ranges:
+In our analysis, we divide the stars into four groups by the zero-age main-sequence mass of stars (ZAMS): $M_{\rm vlm}$. $M_{\rm lm}$, $M_{\rm mm}$, and $M_{\rm hm}$, which correspond to the following mass ranges:

 Here, $m_{\rm ZAMS}$ is the ZAMS mass of a single star.
 The mass ranges are chosen to separate stars with different evolutionary tracks.
-Stars with masses $M_{\rm vlm}$ will remain main sequence stars throughout the entire simulation.
+Stars with masses $M_{\rm vlm}$ will remain main-sequence stars throughout the entire simulation.
 Most of those with $M_{\rm lm}$ will become white dwarfs (WDs), those with $M_{\rm mm}$ become neutron stars, and those with $M_{\rm hm}$ become black holes.
-Note, however, that these definitions are not strict, and exceptions do exist.
+However, we note that these definitions are not strict, and exceptions do exist.

-Fig.~\ref{fig:groups} shows the sum of the angular momenta (top panel) and number of stars (bottom panel) of the four groups of stars as a function of time of the simulations with 15k stars, $f_{\rm bin}=50\%$, and $Z=0.01$.
+Fig.~\ref{fig:groups} shows the sum of the angular momentum (top panel) and number of stars (bottom panel) of the four groups of stars as a function of time of the simulations with 15k stars, $f_{\rm bin}=50\%$, and $Z=0.01$.
 The $M_{\rm vlm}$ stars follow the global trend of the angular momentum of Fig.~\ref{fig:ang_mom}.
 This is the largest group of stars in the cluster, as seen in the bottom panel of Fig.~\ref{fig:groups}.
 The 1500 stars in the $M_{\rm lm}$ group show some fluctuations in the angular momentum, but the trend of angular momentum is unaffected.
 For the stars in the $M_{\rm mm}$ and $M_{\rm hm}$ groups, there are strong fluctuations around $20-40$\,\text{Myr}.
 Considering the comparatively low number of stars (less than 100) in the groups $M_{\rm mm}$ and $M_{\rm hm}$, the statistical fluctuations are considerably high.
 The number of stars in these two groups suffers from a sharp decrease during this period, which is due to stellar evolution.
 These stars undergo supernova explosions, that lead to observed extreme values in angular momentum (spikes in the upper panel).
 These fluctuations might bias our analysis of the angular momentum of the cluster.
-Therefore, we exclude stars with $M_{\rm ZAMS}\geq6$\,$M_\odot$ from the angular momentum calculations from Sec. \ref{sec:ang_mom}.
+Therefore, we excluded stars with $M_{\rm ZAMS}\geq6$\,$M_\odot$ from the angular momentum calculations from Sec. \ref{sec:ang_mom}.